Koroga - "to agitate, shake, provoke, stir, mix or combine”

 COMING SOON !

-The KOROGA Talk Show brings people of different races and tribes informally to talk about important national issues as they cook & eat together.
+The KOROGA Talk Show brings people of different ethnic backgrounds informally to talk about important national issues as they cook & eat together.

 The African & Asian Mixed Heritage